 PARTRIDGE SHOOTING TIPS

 There are few greater sporting pleasures than a day on a well-tended Norfolk or Lincolnshire partridge manor.
 A good keeper and his team will maintain a steady but not too predictable flow of birds over the guns.
 It takes huge effort and experience to achieve this.
 Even on well-managed estates there may be the occasional blank drive; partridges are less predictable than pheasants.
-The good keeper will, however, keep trickling his birds over the line as well as offering the occasional rush to challenge the guns.
+The good keeper will, however, keep trickling his birds over the line as well as offering the odd rush to challenge the guns.
 Range does not have to be extreme to provide excitement; some of the best shooting may be at close to mid distance (where there can be similarities with grouse and a similar shooting technique may apply).
 Nor do bags need to be large to provide ample sport for a team of guns with the right attitude.

 PARTRIDGE SHOOTING TIPS: TACKLING DRIVEN PARTRIDGES